Discover Beautiful San José Church in Old San Juan

 I wish they had a tour or signage to explain what they found, what things represented, and why they restored or left things unchanged.
 In one niche, they left it totally unrefurbished.
 I would love to know what those little clay people statues represented!
 And in another chapel area, this is the first time I have seen mermaids in a church!

-The church is open for visitation (accurate as of July 2021) Wednesday through Sunday from 11am to 4pm.
-It is open until 6pm on Saturday.
+The church is open for visitation (accurate as of April 2023) Tuesday through Saturday from 9am to 4pm.

 This is a working parish.
-Mass is held Wednesdays at 12:15pm, and Saturdays at 6pm (no mass on Sundays).
-Other events like weddings and funerals are still conducted here.
+Mass is held on certain days and other events like weddings and funerals are still conducted here.
 Entry (for looking around) is not permitted during mass or other events.

 Check out this website to find out more about the history of the church.